aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/070_argocd_basics/010-argocd-application.md

 ### 2. Validate auto reconciliation

 You can verify that ArgoCD reconciled with the application git repository and deployment to 3 replicas.
 You should see 3 pods.

-ArgoCD checks the Git repository for changes every 30 seconds( configured for this workshop) and automatically syncs updates to the cluster.
+Argo CD polls the Git repository for changes **every 30 seconds** (as configured in this workshop) and automatically syncs any updates to the cluster.
+Reconciliation might take **a minute or two** if the server is under load.

+** It may take a minute or two reconcile as server might be busy**
   <!-- prettier-ignore-start -->
   :::code{showCopyAction=true showLineNumbers=false language=json }
   kubectl get pods -n guestbook